The best acoustic guitars for beginners at a glance

 But laminated guitars such as the Fender FA-100 dreadnought has its own respective advantages especially when it comes to durability.
 For starters, laminate guitars tend to be less susceptible to cracking.

 The nature of construction and complex pattern of overlapping grains contributes to this guitar being more durable than the solid ones.
-As such, this guitar is perfect for frequent travelers and beginners alike who prefer a much sturdy guitar.
+As such, this acoustic guitar is perfect for frequent travelers and beginners alike who prefer a much sturdy guitar.